 “As companies automate more processes across the value chain, the technology they use may create new exposures.”

 As an example, the growing e-commerce industry and consumer demand for one-day or same-day shipping have driven up the volume and speed of deliveries, putting the pressure on manufacturers and distributors to move inventory quickly.
 To meet increased demand, companies often outsource delivery to third parties—including individuals using their personal vehicles.

-“That introduces a whole new element of risk,” Manwaring said.
+“That introduces a whole new element of risk,” Tellekamp said.
 “Often companies will outsource thinking they’ve eliminated their auto exposure.
 But they may still be responsible for ensuring that a qualified driver is behind the wheel, even if it’s not a company vehicle or your employee.”

 To stay ahead in today’s rapidly changing risk environment, companies should reassess exposures, review existing coverage limits, and sharpen risk mitigation strategies.